PONDHURUSAIGANESH/AI-blog-generator/README.md

 # AI Blog Writer
-Create an AI blog writing tool with Open AI API.
+Created an AI blog writing tool with Open AI API.

 # Get Started with this repo
 Copy this repo and move to the root of the directory.